-Invincibles!
-Seven record-breaking runs
+James Harden: The NBA Houston Rockets basketball star and seven other sporting streaks - CBBC Newsround

 Getty Images

-From water to land and the next sportsperson on our list gets a bit of mechanical help to hit top speed.
-Meet rally driver, Sébastien Loeb.
-Sébastien is the most successful rally driver in the history of the World Rally Championship.
-His winning streak meant he won the World Championship 9 times in a row!
+Sébastien Loeb: Sébastien is the most successful rally driver in the history of the World Rally Championship.
+His winning streak meant he won the World Championship nine times in a row!
 Amazing!
-He also has a number of other titles under his belt including; most wins, most podium finishes and most points in the competition.
+He also has a number of other titles under his belt - including most wins, most podium finishes and most points in the competition.
 Loeb's record run came to an end in 2013... when Sébastien just decided to not enter into most of the World Rally Championships.
 So basically he put a stop to his own record run!

 Getty Images